A Shrine, to offer the elegant atmosphere of the Heian aristocracy with its expanded beautiful garden.

 Weeping Cherry Blossom

-The first garden, called Haru no Yama garden, is particularly beautiful from the late FEB to the early MAR with150 weeping plum trees and 200 camellias on the moss garden.
+The first garden, Haru no Yama, is particularly spectacular from late February to early March, with 150 weeping plum trees and 200 camellias set against a lush moss garden.

 jonan-gu